 Asset Type Depreciable Life - Years

+Land improvements 20-30

-Land improvements Buildings and improvements Equipment and systems Office equipment and furniture 20-30 30-50 3-12 5-15
+Buildings and improvements 30-50

+Equipment and systems 3-12

+Office equipment and furniture 5-15

 Vehicles 3-7

 The Authority reviews long-lived assets, including land, buildings and other capital assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset exceeds its fair market value.
 If it is determined that an impairment loss has occurred based on expected future undiscounted cash flows, the asset is written down to its net value and a current charge to income is recognized.
+There was no impairment loss recognized during 2020 or 2019.